 Over the decades, it’s easy to accumulate possessions, but eventually there comes a time to downsize.
 For many seniors, that time is when the children are grown and they want to enjoy their golden years free from worries about home maintenance or living alone.
-Perhaps they want to move to a Regency Senior Living community to be closer to their children and grandchildren.
+Perhaps they want to move to a senior living community to be closer to their children and grandchildren.

 This often leaves empty nesters with a need to simplify and move into a smaller space.

 There’s an art to decluttering.
 We hope to provide strategies for senior housing.
 Experts such as the writers at Lifehack.org recommend starting with an easy area to get momentum because the process can feel overwhelming when viewed as a whole – remember that it may have taken years to acquire these things, so you probably can’t expect to achieve a clean slate in a day, especially if you have mobility issues.